Giving Compass' Take:

 - Global Citizen interviewed five Nigerians who attended the No Tolerance March in Lagos to understand how people mobilize against gender-based violence.

-- How can donors support activism and organizations fighting against GBV?
+- How can you support activism and organizations fighting against gender-based violence?

 - Here are eight recommendations to reduce gender-based violence.